Chicago Blackhawks: McLaughlin era (1926–1944)

-By 1931, with goal-scorer Johnny Gottselig, Cy Wentworth on defense, and Charlie Gardiner in goal, the Hawks reached their first Stanley Cup Finals, but fizzled in the final two games against the Montreal Canadiens.
-They had another stellar season in 1932, but that did not translate into playoff success.
-However, two years later, Gardiner led his team to victory by shutting out the Detroit Red Wings in the final game of the Stanley Cup Finals; Mush March scored the winning goal in double-overtime as the Hawks beat Detroit 1–0.
+By 1930–31, with goal-scorer Johnny Gottselig, Cy Wentworth on defense, and Charlie Gardiner in goal, the Hawks reached their first Stanley Cup Final, but lost in the final two games against the Montreal Canadiens.
+They had another stellar season in 1931–32, but that did not translate into playoff success.
+However, two years later, Gardiner led his team to victory by shutting out the Detroit Red Wings in the final game of the Stanley Cup Final; Mush March scored the winning goal in double-overtime as the Hawks beat Detroit 1–0.

-In 1938, the Black Hawks had a record of 14–25–9, almost missing the playoffs.
-They stunned the Canadiens and New York Americans on overtime goals in the deciding games of both semi-final series, advancing to the 1938 Stanley Cup Finals against the Toronto Maple Leafs.
+In 1937–38, the Black Hawks had a record of 14–25–9, almost missing the playoffs.
+They stunned the Canadiens and New York Americans on overtime goals in the deciding games of both semi-final series, advancing to the 1938 Stanley Cup Final against the Toronto Maple Leafs.
 Black Hawks goaltender Mike Karakas was injured and could not play, forcing a desperate Chicago team to pull minor-leaguer Alfie Moore out of a Toronto bar and onto the ice.
 Moore played one game and won it.
-Toronto refused to let Moore play the next, so Chicago used Paul Goodman in Game 2 and lost.
+Toronto refused to let Moore play the next, so Chicago used Paul Goodman in game 2 and lost.
 However, for the third and fourth games, Karakas was fitted with a special skate to protect his injured toe, and the team won both games.
 It was too late for Toronto, as the Hawks won their second championship.
-As of 2019, the 1938 Black Hawks possess the poorest regular-season record of any Stanley Cup champion.
+As of 2019, the 1937–38 Black Hawks possess the poorest regular season record of any Stanley Cup champion.

-The Black Hawks next returned to the Finals in 1944 behind Doug Bentley's 38 goals, with Bentley's linemate Clint Smith leading the team in assists.
-After upsetting the Red Wings in the semi-finals, they were promptly dispatched by the dominant Canadiens in four games.
+The Black Hawks next returned to the Stanley Cup Final in 1944 behind Doug Bentley's 38 goals, with Bentley's linemate Clint Smith leading the team in assists.
+After upsetting the Red Wings in the semifinals, they were promptly dispatched by the dominant Canadiens in four games.